ChenZhongPu/data-structure-swufe/book/src/list/double_link.md

 <img src="image/dummy.png">

-> Although we could implement a doubly linked list without sentinel nodes (just as we did with the singly linked list), the slight extra memory devoted to the sentinels greatly simplifies the logic of our operations for the simple reason that **both *header* and *trailer* always exist and they will never be changed**.
+> Although we could implement a doubly linked list without sentinel nodes (just as we did with the singly linked list), the slight extra memory devoted to the sentinels greatly simplifies the logic of our operations for the simple reason that **both *header* and *trailer* always exist, and they will never be changed**.

 Let's see an example to show the convenience brought by `header` sentinel in a singly linked list for `addLast()` method.